Sample Syllabus Statements

 - Students must keep their anti-virus definitions up to date

 Participants need access to a personal computer (Mac or Windows) and the Internet for major amounts of time for this course.
-Test your computer set up and browser for compatibility with UTC Learn at: http://www.utc.edu/learn/browser-check.php
+Test your computer set up and browser for compatibility with UTC Learn by visiting the Student Resources webpage and clicking Browser Check under Technology Resources.

-You should have an updated version of Adobe Acrobat Reader (for pdf documents), available free from http://www.adobe.com/products/acrobat/readstep2.html.
+You should have an updated version of Adobe Acrobat Reader (for PDF documents).
 Additional software plug-ins may be needed.
-Check the Technical Requirements for the UTC Learn system at http://www.utc.edu/learn/getting-help/system-requirements.php
+Check the Technical Requirements for the UTC Learn system by visiting the Student Resources webpage and clicking Technical Requirements.

 Minimum Technology Skills Needed

 The office of Veteran Student Services is committed to serving all the needs of our veterans and assisting them during their transition from military life to that of a student.
-If you are a student veteran or veteran dependent and need any assistance with your transition, please refer to http://www.utc.edu/greenzone/ or http://www.utc.edu/records/veteran-affairs/.
+If you are a student veteran or veteran dependent and need any assistance with your transition, please refer to the UTC Green Zone webpage or the Center for Military and Veteran's Affairs.
 These sites can direct you the necessary resources for academics, educational benefits, adjustment issues, veteran allies, veteran organizations, and all other campus resources serving our veterans.
 You may also contact the coordinator of Veteran Student Programs and Services directly at 423-425-2277.
 THANK YOU FOR YOUR SERVICE.

 Affirmative Action Policy

 In accordance with the requirements of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, The University of Tennessee at Chattanooga affirmatively states that it does not discriminate on the basis of race, sex, or disability in its education programs and activities.
-For the complete Affirmative Action Policy please see the Student Handbook: http://www.utc.edu/dean-students/pdfs/rights15.pdf
+Please see the Student Handbook for the complete Affirmative Action Policy.

 Active Duty Military

 If you are a military student with the potential of being called to military service or training during the course of the semester, you are encouraged to contact your course instructor no later than the first week of class to discuss the class attendance policy.
-Please see the Office of Military and Veteran Affairs website (http://www.utc.edu/records/veteran-affairs/) for more information.
+Please see the Center for Military and Veteran's Affairs website for more information.